Faraticode/Faraticode/README.md

 - 👋 Hi, I’m @Faraticode
 - 👀 I’m interested in ... programming & coding.
 - 🌱 I’m currently learning ...
-React JavaScript
+PHP and MySql
 - 💞️ I’m looking to collaborate on ...HTML, Javascript and CSS
 - 📫 How to reach me ...faraticode@gmail.com